Leon Liu coined the term “Open Source Learning” in 2006. The term embodies two major visions.

 - The rich production of knowledge through Open Source Learning software will make the whole society a comprehensive learning environment.
 It will be very easy to find people who share the same learning interests as yourself.
 Also various institutions or organizations such as physicians’ clinics or lawyer’s law firms can be opened up to educate the public in its field, such as health or law.
 These institutions or organizations become part of the educational infrastructure for the society.

-- Learning should never be separated from real life and from playing.
+- Play first!
+Playing is the primary activity, and learning is the secondary activity.
+We learn only because we want to play better.
+Learning should never be separated from real life and from playing.
 Software made by Open Source Learning makes it easier to learn while playing.
 The mobile internet has made it easier for us to use our fragmented time and thus suddenly people feel the challenge of learning with fragmented time.
 But here at Open Source Learning, we think it is not a problem of fragmentation, it is a problem of the traditional schooling that has made real life learning difficult.
 The mobile internet just made acquiring the skills of Real Life Learning more important.

 - The emphasis on the “source” of learning means emphasis on “understanding” of knowledge and on self-reflection skills in learning.
 Knowledge comes from within.
 With strong self-reflection skills, fragmented time will not be an issue and learn while playing is thus possible.
 Open Source Learning software helps people train self-reflection skills and habits.